 Pricey for what you get

-The SkyTech Shiva is simply a very impressive PC.
+The SkyTech Shiva is simply a very impressive PC for gaming.
 It has all the bases of a good gaming PC with a Ryzen 5 2600 6-core 3.4 GHz processor and A32OM Motherboard.
 This PC does not compromise on power or speed.

-With its NVIDIA GeForce RTX 2060 achieving over 60 FPS, the highest-rated AAA games are not an issue as this is a top of the range GPU.
-This is fantastic considering that these days games are usually GPU intensive rather than CPU intensive, but even if that was the case, the SkyTech Shiva would not let you down, bragging an astounding Ryzen 5 2600 processor which is only limited by the power of a GPU.
+With its NVIDIA GeForce RTX 2060 achieving over 60 FPS, the highest-rated AAA titles are not an issue as this is a top of the range GPU.
+This is fantastic considering that these days games are usually graphics card intensive rather than CPU intensive, but even if that was the case, the SkyTech Shiva would not let you down, bragging an astounding Ryzen 5 2600 processor which is only limited by the power of a GPU.

 The SkyTech Shiva also has an impressive 16GB of DDR4 RAM, meaning not have all of the necessary RAM to play any game.
 It also operates at a lower voltage, making it more power-efficient.
 This is also supported by a Windows 10 OS, meaning having an efficient and none compromised gaming experience is always fully assisted.

-The only issue this PC has is storage, only offering 500GBs of SSD which just isn’t enough for having many high-end games installed at once.
+The only issue this computer has is the storage isn’t the best, only offering 500GBs of SSD which just isn’t enough for having many high-end games installed at once.
 This is easily fixed by adding more storage, but when you’re buying a prebuilt PC, you buy it with the expectation to not have to make any immediate alterations.